npeleg/brain_freeze/README.md

 * scale horizontally (e.g. by adding more instances of a certain parser)
 * change its functionally (e.g. by using a different message queue or database)
 * use almost every component independently, without connecting it to the other components in the data flow of the system

+    &nbsp;

 The data flow in the system is as follows:
 - A snapshot from the binary sample file is read by the Client
 - The Client queries the server for the available parsers and recontructs the snapshot accordingly
 - The reconstructed snapshot is sent to the server
 - The Server publishes the data to a message queue
 - Different parsers are invoked upon receiving the snapshot.
 Each parser extracts the relevant content from the snapshot and publishes it back to the message queue after re-wrapping it
 - The Saver is invoked upon receiving the parsed snapshot results and stores them in a Database
 - The stored snapshot contents can be accessed via a CLI or a GUI

+    &nbsp;

 ![Imgur](https://i.imgur.com/31dTIzI.png)

-The reader, the client and server, the parsers and the saver can each be accessed and function on its own,
-using the API or CLI (see 'usage' below).

 ## Usage